 Me: Grinning, I said, “I bet I can spell it.”

 Wife: “I spell it W-O-W, but I can think of a few more.”

 Wife: “Total control of the TV remote control, total avoidance of chick-flicks and the Hallmark Channel, back rubs, new power tools that roar, and a new pick-up truck with all the bells and whistles.”

 Me: “I love how you spell ROMANCE.
 We have been married just over a year, and you know me so well!”

 All kidding aside, it does occur to me that while husbands can safely follow the “Usual” path in celebrating every 14th of February, women may find it more challenging to select the perfect Cupid’s arrow to sling their lover’s way.
 My wife’s question, I surmised, is a heartfelt request deserving a response.

 For centuries, Christians celebrated the St. Valentine’s Day to honor the martyrs of the third-century saint(s) named Valentine (there were more than one).
 Stories and legends took hold over the centuries until this day became synonymous with love and romance.
-In today’s Western culture, Valentine’s Day is a highly commercialized event, promoted through ads, articles and a modern tradition of gift giving.
-Never mind that most of us have yet to recover from all the Christmas gift giving.
+In today’s Western culture, Valentine’s Day is a highly commercialized event, promoted through ads, articles and a modern tradition of gift-giving.
+Never mind that most of us have yet to recover from all the Christmas gift-giving.
 Hallmark started mass producing Valentine’s Day cards in 1916.
 Today, it is a $20 billion industry with 150 million cards exchanged.
-It is also the most popular day of the year for the purchase of fresh flowers — which explains the outrageous cost of a dozen red roses the second week of February.
+It is also the most popular day of the year for the purchase of fresh flowers — which explains the outrageous cost of a dozen red roses in the second week of February.

 Having procrastinated as long as I could, I offered my wife a few suggestions.
 The ensuing conversation proved enlightening for both of us.
 Here are the thoughts I expressed.